RPA

 5. Benefits for employees

-This is problematic since workers typically have little to no knowledge of the kinds of benefits that are available to them while they are employed.
+This is problematic since workers typically know little to nothing about the kinds of benefits that are available to them while they are employed.

 Automation software can monitor every employee’s condition and inform them of their benefits, even if their circumstances alter.
 Here’s an illustration of employee self-service.